olleyt/aws-bootcamp-cruddur-2023/journal/week5.md

 # Week 5 — DynamoDB and Serverless Caching

+## Deviations from official guidance

+* some Python code has 4 spaces identation: db.py
+* postgreSQL scripts in db folder still have *db-* prefix
+* script that updates default security group still have *rds* prefix
+* I run RDS as production instance for since week 4 and stopped used mocked data but instead used my own 3 users I signed up in Cruddur
+* my function to load sql scripts called 'load_template' in db.py instead of 'template'

 ## Dynamo DB Security Considerations
 1. Protect from public access: use VPC endpoints, or site-to-site VPN, direct connect for on-prem access